JeanRochCoulon/cva6/docs/specifications/design/source/intro.rst

 * Processor is split into subsystem corresponding to the main modules of the design
 * Subsystems can contain several modules
 * Each subsystem is described in a chapter, which contains the following subchapters: “Description”, “Functionalities”, “Architecture and Modules” and Registers (if any)
-* The subchapter “Description” describes the main features of the submodule, then the interconnections between the current subsystem and the others.
+* The subchapter “Description” describes the main features of the submodule, the interconnections between the current subsystem and the others and the inputs/outputs interface.
 * The subchapter “Functionality” lists in details the subsystem functionalities.
 Please avoid using the RTL signal names to explain the functionalities.
 * The subchapter “Architecture and Modules” provides a drawing to present the module hierarchy, then the functionalities covered by the module
 * The subchapter “Registers” specifies the subsystem registers if any